SamyPesse/markdown-it-renderer/README.md

 # markdown-it-mdrenderer

 Render [markdown-it](https://github.com/markdown-it/markdown-it) tokens back to markdown.
-It can be used for anotating some markdown.
+It can be used for annotating / transforming some markdown.

 ```js
 var MarkdownIt = require('markdown-it');